matt793/PATHmaker/README.md

 # PATHmaker
-An automated script for sending Python programms to your shell's global PATH.
+An automated script for sending Python or bash programms to your shell's global PATH.